 Elijah also served as a design intern with various firms, including RKLA Studio in New York, Marta Fry Landscape Associates in San Francisco and Studio Bryan Hanes in Philadelphia, where he gained experience on smaller-scale projects focused on the integration of landscape elements into urban environments.

-Competitions, Installations, and Residential Design
+Competitions, Installations, + Residential Design

 In addition to his ongoing professional projects, Elijah has also participated in various design competitions and residential installations.
 Notable mentions include: